zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

   (global-set-key (kbd "C-x C-b") 'ibuffer))
 ```

 The [smex](https://github.com/nonsequitur/smex) package is incredibly useful, adding IDO integration and some other very nice features to `M-x`, which make it easier to discover and use Emacs commands.
 Highly recommended.
+(Disabled for now as I'm using helm's `helm-M-x`).

 ```emacs-lisp
 (use-package smex